-- Arrange project introduction and kick-off workshop, introducing the aims of the project, details and the concept of positive psychology and its application in school and family. - Knowing how to use the multiple assessment tools to identify the at-risk family and student who may face the problems of mental disturbances, hard times of life or struggles and confusions. - Speakers sharing: Psychiatrist, psychologist or counselors. - The talks for teachers should highlight strategies for promoting students' mental health rather than solely on skills to identify and support students at risk. - For enhancement of the sustainability of the project impact, the teacher development programme should be strengthened to empower teachers with the skills of identifying students with lower levels of resilience, as well as responding to their psychological, emotional, developmental needs.
+- Arrange project introduction and kick-off workshop, introducing the aims of the project, details and the concept of positive psychology and its application in school and family. - Knowing how to use the multiple assessment tools to identify the at-risk family and student who may face the problems of mental disturbances, hard times of life or struggles and confusions. - Speakers sharing: Psychiatrist, psychologist or counselors. - Expected learning outcomes: Teachers and school staff members are able to identify the students with lower levels of resilience and/or support needs; they are also able to grasp the knowledge of how to build the students' resilience by using the concept of positive psychology.

-- Expected learning outcomes: Teachers and school staff members are able to identify the students with lower levels of resilience and/or support needs; they are also able to grasp the knowledge of how to build the students' resilience by using the concept of positive psychology. - 2.
-School staff training workshop on how to counsel children at risk: 01/2019 06/2019
+2. School staff training workshop on how to counsel children at risk: 01/2019 - 06/2019

-The principle, school social worker as well as guidance and discipline teachers
+: The principle, school social worker as well as guidance and discipline teachers